 Note: Current processing timelines

-- We are currently meeting the normal two-week response time to reply to your request.
+- Thank you for your patience.
+We are currently processing emails received on the week of June 23, 2021, or earlier.
 We kindly ask that you do not submit duplicate requests.

-- To help expedite your request, please ensure all components are included with your application, including your Real Property Report and the property address in the subject line.
+- To help expedite your request, please ensure all components are included with your application:

 The City owns many parcels of land, including streets and lanes, public utility lots and parks.
 We also have interests in privately-owned lands by way of easements, which are granted to us to allow utility line(s) to be installed and maintained on, over or under privately-owned lands.
 The rights and privileges of both the property owner and The City are specified in the easement document registered on the property title.
 A utility right of way is the most common form of this type of easement.

 Sometimes a landowner encroaches onto The City’s lands or interests.
 An encroachment exists when any portion of a building, fence, driveway, retaining wall or other structure extends from privately-owned lands onto City lands or interests.
 The Encroachment Bylaw is there to: (i) process encroachment applications and agreements; and (ii) enforce the removal of non-permitted encroachments and compliance with encroachment agreements.

 The City’s encroachment’s team ensures that encroachments do not adversely affect The City’s lands and interests.
 Examples of when City lands and interests are adversely affected are when our ability to maintain services is affected and/or public access to the lands, such as public parks, is restricted.

 The Encroachment Bylaw requires that formal approval for any existing or proposed encroachments must be obtained from The City.
 If approved, the private landowner is required to enter into an encroachment agreement.
 If an owner is unwilling to enter into an encroachment agreement, they are required to remove the encroachment.